samsquire/ideas4/README.md

 Treating one thing as if it's multiple things is extremely powerful.

  * Multiplex goroutines/green threads over threads and processes.
+[See my preemptible-thread repository for my implementation of this.](https://github.com/samsquire/preemptible-thread)
  * Multiplex traffic over a connection.
  * Multiplex memory in a an memory allocator (different pages sizes)
  * Multiplex DOM operations over time (React)